Tuplanolla/dez/notes.md

 ### Build Automation

 There are two build systems: GNU Make and Dune.
-The system based on Make works and does not waste resources egregiously, but it is not smart or fast.
+The system based on Make is decently good.

 ```
-$ make
+$ make -j $(nproc)
 $ make run
 ```

-The system based on Dune does not work yet, but should one day do that while being smart and fast.
+The system based on Dune should work better for the OCaml components, but is otherwise too simple to handle the build.

 ```
 $ dune build